Agarwood Amber

 The Modern Renaissance

 In the late 20th and early 21st centuries, Western perfumery began seriously exploring oud.
-Brands like Yves Saint Laurent (M7, 2002), Tom Ford (Oud Wood, 2007), and dozens of niche houses introduced oud-based fragrances to international audiences.
-Many of these "gateway ouds" featured significant amber components to make the unfamiliar oud accessible to Western noses accustomed to sweeter, softer compositions.
+Many "gateway ouds" featured significant amber components to make the unfamiliar oud accessible to Western noses.
+Today, Agarwood Amber represents a perfect bridge: traditional enough for Middle Eastern connoisseurs, yet approachable enough for Western fragrance lovers.

 Why does Agarwood Amber work so brilliantly?
 The answer lies in complementary chemistry.